Core Faculty & Training Supervisors

 Scott Nyman, Ph.D., ABPP

-Dr. Nyman is the Associate Director of Behavioral Science for Family Medicine at Genesys, and is a faculty member of both the Behavioral Science Dept. and the Family Medicine Dept. at Genesys.
-His time is split between working with our Clinical Health Psychology postdoctoral fellowship program, our clinical psychology practicum program, and also working with our Family Medicine residents, who participate in a block rotation model that allows them to spend a portion of 4 weeks per year on rotation with us for Behavioral Science curriculum.
-The Family Medicine residents participate with us in our collaborative AD/HD screening clinic, Lifestyle Change Clinic (weight loss and smoking cessation), and also have opportunity to observe some of our warm handoff (IPC) cases in medical exam rooms as well as short-term psychotherapy cases in our offices.
-Dr. Nyman's professional and research interests involve integrating psychology services into medical settings and focusing on primary care prevention and wellness practices.
-Dr. Nyman has had recent opportunities to speak and publish on these topics, and enjoys the opportunity to collaborate with psychology and medical colleagues on research and clinical quality improvement projects.
+Dr. Nyman is the Director of Behavioral Science for the Family Medicine Residency program at Ascension-Genesys (A-G), and holds a shared faculty position with both the A-G Clinical Health Psychology (CHP) Fellowship and A-G Family Medicine (FM) Residency programs.
+Dr. Nyman is also the faculty coordinator for the Clinical Health Psychology advanced practicum program.
+Within Family Medicine, Dr. Nyman and the CHP Fellow both work closely with the FM residents providing education related to psychology / behavior change principles for primary care medical patients.
+The FM residents participate with us in our collaborative AD/HD screening clinic, Lifestyle Change Clinic (weight loss and smoking cessation), and also have the opportunity to observe some of our warm handoff (IPC) cases in medical exam rooms as well as short-term psychotherapy cases in our offices.
+Dr. Nyman's professional and research interests involve teaching CHP Fellows, Practicum students and FM Resident Physicians concepts and processes of integrating psychology / behavior change principles into outpatient medical settings.
+Dr. Nyman has had recent opportunities to speak and publish on these topics, and also enjoys the opportunity to collaborate with psychology and medical colleagues on research and clinical quality improvement projects.